 In 2021, the Manfred-Hermsen-Stiftung has started a three-year nature and climate protection project in Nepal, which will be implemented in cooperation with our local partner ANSAB (Asian Network for Sustainable Agriculture and Bioresources).
-The Federal Ministry for the Environment supports the project via the Medium Grants of the International Climate Initiative (IMG).
+The Federal Ministry for the Economic Affairs and Climate Action supports the project together with the Federal Ministry for Environment via the Medium Grants of the International Climate Initiative (IMG).

-Between the Himalayas and the Terai-Lowland in southern Nepal, we still find Bengal tiger, elephant, rhino, Ganges gavial and many more rare and threatened species.
-Yet human pressure and climate change are jeopardizing the extraordinary biodiversity and diminishing the ecological services of climate relevant forests and watersheds of this sensitive region.
+The project area is located between the Himalaya and the Terai lowlands in southern Nepal, in the middle of a biodiversity hotspot, and includes approximately 20,000 hectares of forest and 1,000 hectares of smallholder agricultural land near the Chitwan National Park.
+It is home to the Bengal tiger, elephant, rhinoceros, Ganges gavial and many more rare and threatened species.
+However, human pressure and climate change are jeopardizing the forests with their extraordinary biodiversity, and deteriorating the watersheds of this sensitive region.

 Our partner ANSAB

 This video shows the results of our pilot project, being the basis for the IKI project N.E.P.A.L., which started in 2021:

 Independent complaint mechanism of the International Climate Initiative